JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 This generator is derived from [definitelytyped-firefox-webext-browser](https://github.com/jsmnbom/definitelytyped-firefox-webext-browser), a generator for the type definitions for development of Firefox add-ons, made by [Jasmin Bom](https://github.com/jsmnbom).

 ## Usage

+#### Note: not fully working yet.
+Please come back in a week or so.

 *You should only need to do this if you wanna update the definitions; to just use them, download the resulting definition file.*

 ### 1. Clone, install, and compile to JavaScript